cmu-sei/crucible/docs/blueprint/index.md

 *Delete a Gallery Card*

-To delete a Gallery Card, follow these steps:
+To delete a Gallery card, follow these steps:

 1. Navigate to the **Gallery Cards** tab.
 2. Select the desired card to be deleted and click on the **Trash Can** icon next to the card.